10 Presentation Tips from the World's Best Presenters

 Of course not.
 That means it's up to you to help them deliver their content in the most effective way.

 Before we get to that, what makes a great presenter?
 Are they "born that way" or is something else going on?
 It turns out, even Steve Jobs was not born a great presenter.
-He practiced.
+He needed some presenter tips to start and he practiced.
 A lot.
 Do you know what else he did?
 He watched other great presenters.
 He watched them, learned from them, and then he incorporated their strategies into his own presentation.

 There is one common thing that all great presenters do.
 They captivate and forge deep emotional connections with their audience.
 Your speakers can do this too, with a little nudge from you.